-Your 3-month-old’s nervous system is maturing, and his stomach can accommodate more milk or formula.
-Those changes should allow your baby to sleep for a stretch of six or seven hours at a time, which translates into a good night's sleep for you.
+Your 3-month-old’s nervous system is maturing, and their stomach can accommodate more milk or formula.
+Those changes should allow your baby to sleep for a stretch of 6 or 7 hours at a time, which translates into a good night's sleep for you.

 Your baby’s daytime sleep schedule should also become more routine by now.
 Most 3-month-old babies take a few naps of about 1 1/2 to 2 hours each day.